A Robust Placeability Metric for Model-Free Unified Pick-and-Place Reasoning: Experimental Evaluation

 \subsubsection{\textbf{Tipping Point Prediction}}

-Beyond horizontal surfaces, it is crucial to determine whether an object remains stable on arbitrary supporting surfaces.
-However, UoP-Net is limited to predicting horizontal support surfaces for planar placement and does not provide this functionality.
-We therefore evaluate our stability metric in two challenging scenarios outside standard planar placement, i.e., (i) edge proximity, where we estimate the tipping threshold when an object is positioned near a boundary such as the edge of a table or shelf, and (ii) surface inclination, where we assess stability on tilted supports that can arise from stacked objects or uneven furniture.
-A robust stability metric should indicate that, once a critical offset is exceeded, the object will tip and no static equilibrium exists.
-Because both the critical edge offset and the critical tilt angle depend strongly on object geometry and mass distribution, the metric should encode these dependencies reliably.
+Beyond planar placements, a stability metric must reliably predict whether an object remains in static equilibrium on arbitrary supporting surfaces.
+We therefore evaluate our stability formulation in two challenging settings: (i) edge proximity, where we estimate the tipping threshold of an object approaching a support surface boundary and (ii) surface inclination, where we measure stability under increasing support tilt.

-We evaluate the metric on three YCB objects (power drill, mustard bottle, and cracker box).
-Furthermore, for the power drill, we consider two orientations, since its displaced center of mass causes the object to tip earlier on one side~(backwards) than on the other.
-The CAD model’s center of mass (COM)~\cite{ObjectPlacementPlanning_Haustein_2019} is used as a baseline for the tipping point.
-For edge proximity, we obtained ground-truth tipping thresholds on real-world objects by slowly pushing each object toward the boundary until static equilibrium was lost, and we report the threshold as a percentage of the object’s support footprint.
-The results in Fig.~\ref{fig:stability} show that our stability curves exhibit a sharp transition near the measured real-world tipping threshold (red dashed line) across all objects and orientations.
-The method correctly predicts that the power drill tips earlier in the backwards orientation than in the forward orientation.
-As viewpoint count increases (and thus surface coverage improves), the transition becomes steeper and converges to the 100\% coverage curve, indicating robustness to partial/noisy observations.
-In contrast, the CAD's COM baseline (gray dotted) can deviate around the threshold because it ignores contact geometry and partial support.
-For surface inclination, we use simulation to ensure repeatability, gradually increasing the tilt until the object topples.
-As shown in Fig.~\ref{fig:inclination}, the stability score decreases monotonically with tilt and collapses near the simulated tipping angle, aligning closely with ground truth (e.g., $\approx\!23^\circ$ for the power drill, $\approx\!26.5^\circ$ for the cracker box).
-These results confirm that the proposed metric reliably encodes geometry- and mass-dependent stability on non-planar supports.
+We evaluate the metric on a power drill and \mbox{Cheez-It box} and consider two orientations for the drill, as its center of mass is offset from the object’s geometric center, resulting in asymmetric tipping behavior.
+As a baseline, we compute tipping thresholds using the CAD model’s center of mass, following prior work that approximates the CoM from object geometry alone~\cite{ObjectPlacementPlanning_Haustein_2019}.
+Note that UOP-Net~\cite{noh2024learning} cannot be evaluated in this setting, since it only predicts stable surface points for placement on a flat, tabletop-like support.
+For edge proximity, we obtained real-world tipping thresholds by gradually translating each object toward a support boundary until static equilibrium was lost, and report the threshold as the percentage of the object’s support footprint remaining in contact with the surface.
+As shown in Fig.~\ref{fig:stability}.a–c, our stability estimates exhibit a transition near the measured real-world tipping thresholds across all objects and orientations and correctly predict the earlier tipping of the power drill in the backward configuration.
+In contrast, the CAD-based CoM baseline (black dotted) deviates near the threshold, as it ignores contact geometry and partial support effects.